CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description that clearly communicates what the skill does and when to use it.
-It uses third person voice, lists concrete actions, and includes an explicit 'Use when...' clause with natural trigger terms.
-The only minor weakness is potential overlap with other skills that handle forms or data extraction outside of a browser context.
+It lists concrete actions and includes an explicit 'Use when...' clause with natural trigger terms.
+The only minor weakness is potential overlap with other extraction or form-filling skills, which could be mitigated by mentioning the specific browser automation tool or framework used.

 DimensionReasoningScore